ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/persistence_cache.md

     > -l &lt;addr&gt;

     > Listen on &lt;addr&gt;; default to INADDR\_ANY. &lt;addr&gt; may be specified as host:port.
     If you don't specify a port number, the value you specified with -p or -U is used.
     You may specify multiple addresses separated by comma or by using -l multiple times.
     This is an important option to consider as there is no other way to secure the installation.
     Binding to an internal or firewalled network interface is suggested.

 ## Using cache service

 Using the internal cache service allows you to use an interface and without caring whether the system is configured to place the cache in Memcached or on File system.
-And as [[= product_name =]] requires that instances use a cluster-aware cache in Cluster setup, you can safely assume your cache is shared *(and invalidated)* across all web servers.
+And as [[= product_name =]] requires that instances use a cluster-aware cache in cluster setup, you can safely assume your cache is shared *(and invalidated)* across all web servers.

 !!! note